vladcalin/gemstone-template/README.rst

       - templates
         - template.html  # the base template
         - index.html    # demo greetings message to be desplayed at "/"

+By default, it assumes that all the templates will be in the templates directory.
+If you make some restructuring in the templates and/or static directories, you have to update the MANIFEST.in file to inlclude the extra files properly.

 Enjoy :)